HL7/fhir-sdoh-clinicalcare/input/pagecontent/rffa.md

 For example, a patient might screen positive for food insecurity.
 During the follow-up conversation, the healthcare provider suspects other needs may be present but may lack the capacity or specialized skills to investigate further.
 The provider can then send a "Referral for Further Assessment" to a trusted CBO to gain a more complete understanding of the individual's situation and identify appropriate services.

+The party that initiates a referral for further assessment need not be a healthcare provider.
+A social service provider — such as a social worker or community health worker — may likewise recognize the need for a deeper assessment and be the requester of the ServiceRequest and its associated Task.
+See the [example referral requested by a social worker](Task-SDOHCC-TaskReferralForFurtherAssessmentMSW.html), which uses the [Pat Williams, MSW PractitionerRole](PractitionerRole-SDOHCC-PractitionerRolePatWilliamsMSWExample.html).

 ### Scope